MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup-overview.md

 ## Organization trends

-**Organization trends** offers additional features to group managers with the manager role.
-Your admin needs to do the following things before you can start using what’s available in Viva Insights for group and team insights.
+**Organization trends** offers additional features to group managers who've been assigned the manager role.
+Before you can start using Organization trends, your admin needs to:

+* Assign you the manager role, which they can do through the **advanced insights app > [Manager settings](./manager-settings.md)**.

-* Set up the Viva Insights app in Microsoft Teams.
+* Get the Viva Insights app set up in Teams so you can view insights there.
 For details, refer to  [Install, pin, and configure the app](/viva/insights/use/viva-insights-my-org.md#install-pin-and-configure-the-app).
-* Assign the manager role.
-To do this, they can go to the **advanced insights app > [Manager settings](./manager-settings.md)**.
+In addition to in Teams, you can also see the Viva Insights app on the web.

 ## Advanced insights